Subscribie/subscribie/docs/content/en/docs/Tasks/export-subscribers-from-your-shop.md

 ### Step 3: Review the `csv` export

-The file will container your subscriber information, in the CSV file format.
+The file will contain your subscriber information, in the CSV file format.

 ![](https://subscribie.co.uk/blog/content/images/size/w1000/2023/04/image-25.png)